Are you OK with cookies?

 Band 4 prison officer specialist

-As a prison officer specialist, you can become either a:
+As a prison officer specialist, you can specialise in a range of roles.
+These include:

 • dog handler